sagoez/tower-sessions-ext/README.md

   top of this foundational key-value interface.

 This crate's session implementation is inspired by the [Django sessions middleware](https://docs.djangoproject.com/en/4.2/topics/http/sessions) and it provides a transliteration of those semantics.

+## 🔧 Maintenance

+This crate is a maintained fork of the original [`tower-sessions`](https://github.com/maxcountryman/tower-sessions) project.
+We extend our sincere gratitude to [Max Countryman](https://github.com/maxcountryman) and all the original contributors for their foundational work and excellent design that made this project possible.

 ### Session stores